 When attending a meeting/conference/tradeshow for University business, the UA Little Rock community must ensure that the data they release is fundamental research or publicly available.
 The release of export-restricted technologies or information, without prior authorization or in violation of the terms of a license, is an export violation and exposes you to severe penalties.

-Note: You may share information resulting from Fundamental Research that is or was conducted in the U.S., at an accredited institution of higher learning.
+Note: You may share information resulting from Fundamental Research [Fundamental Research (EAR and ITAR) means basic or applied research in science and engineering performed or conducted at an accredited institution of higher learning in the United States where the resulting information is ordinarily published and shared broadly in the scientific community.
+Fundamental research is distinguished from research that results in information that is restricted for proprietary reasons or national security reasons (EAR) or pursuant to specific U.S. government access and dissemination controls (ITAR)].that is or was conducted in the U.S., at an accredited institution of higher learning.
 However, you are not allowed to share any items generated under the Fundamental Research or any non-publicly available information or software.
 In addition, you are not allowed to conduct Fundamental Research abroad, i.e. the Fundamental Research exemption does not apply to a laboratory or field research site in other countries.

 In addition, the UA Little Rock campus community must ensure that they are not interacting with or providing financial assistance to a sanctioned or specially designated entity, such as persons or entities appearing on the OFAC’s Specially Designated Nationals and Blocked Persons List, or on the BIS’s Denied Person List or the Entity List.
 Therefore, it is recommended to know in advance with whom you will be communicating and collaborating, so that we can perform a complete Restricted Party Screening (RPS) of those persons and entities.
 The Export Control Officer can assist with this.